-Since I was elected to Congress, I have had the opportunity to see more than 100 apps created by high school students in Arkansas’s Second Congressional District.
-It was also my honor to be the Congressional App Challenge’s Republican Co-Chair from 2018-2020.
-These apps have covered a wide range of topics such as safety, healthcare, school lunch programs and games.
-I am continually encouraged by the creativity of our youth and the Congressional App Challenge is a way to highlight those in central Arkansas who are learning to code.
-In the last few years, Arkansas has made a name for herself as one of the leaders is app technology through organizations like the Innovation Hub and the Venture Center.
+Since I was elected to Congress, I have had the opportunity to see more than 100 apps created by high school students in Arkansas's Second Congressional District.
+It was also my honor to serve as the Congressional App Challenge's Republican Co-Chair from 2018 to 2020.
+These apps have covered a wide range of topics, including safety, healthcare, education, school lunch programs, and gaming.
+I am continually encouraged by the creativity of our young people, and the Congressional App Challenge provides an opportunity to highlight students in central Arkansas who are learning to code and develop innovative solutions to real-world problems.

 2023 App Challenge Winner: Freddy Giron, Bryant High School, with his app "Adult Basics."